kethan1/WinTmp/README.md

 Github: https://github.com/kethan1/WinTmp/

-If you experience any issues, bug, or shortcomings with this module, please don't hesitate to open an issue!
+If you experience any issues, bugs, or shortcomings with this module, please don't hesitate to open an issue!